 Firstly, let me just say that an ‘easy’ elective is a very subjective issue.
 Some might find mathematical related modules easy because that is where their strength lies, whereas others find essay-based modules easier because they are stronger in their writing.
-At the end of the day, pick electives that align to your strengths or interests or both.
+At the end of the day, pick electives that align with your strengths or interests or both.
 The 2 week add/drop period gives you some time to sit in for the class and see if you like the content.
 This list comes from the perspective of an Engineering student.

 1. CM8003 From Alchemy to Chemistry

 This is a new module, the first time this module opened was in AY13-14 Semester 2.
 It will also be available in the upcoming AY14-15 Semester 2.
 Going by this trend, it seems to only be available in Semester 2.